mass-Eve/programming-with-C/06-arrays/#1-theory/#2-multi-Dimensional-arrays.md

 int arr2[][4] = {1, 2, 5, 8, 6, 87};
 ```

+# Accessing The Elements Of An Array
-# To access the element of an array, we have to specify the index of both rows and columns.
+*To access the element of an array, we have to specify the index of both rows and columns.*

 ## Syntax Of Accesing The Elements Of An Array using printf() statements -->
 ```c